jdittrich/userNeedResearchBook/text/allURBook.md

 This is like asking »Do you want an additional tool which might be useful at some point and get it for free?«.
 If the interviewee can think of a few occasions in which such a tool *might*be useful, the answer will be »yes«.
-In addition, like with other questions that ask for »yes« or »no« outcomes, nothing can be found out about the how and why of the participant's work.
+In addition,nothing can be found out about the how and why of the participant's work – like in other questions that ask for »yes« or »no« outcomes.

-If you really want to discuss a function instead of focusing on what the users do and why, give some context to the question and tie it to a specific situation.
+If you really want to discuss a function instead of focusing on what the participant does and why this is done, give some context to the question and tie it to a specific situation.

  <div class="example">